Code-Institute-Submissions/-https-github.com-PhillyJB-milestone-project1-peabahealth/README.md

 ## FEATURES

 ### **Existing Features**
 * HomePage Page - A user can scroll through each page freely at the moment without having to log in or enter any credentials.
-A user immediately read on the Homepage the "About Us" section and get an immediate idea about what is offered on the site.
+A user can immediately read on the Homepage the "About Us" section and get an immediate idea about what is offered on the site.
 User can then scroll down to select an area to go into from the three options avaialble.

 * Pharmacy Page - A user can then decide to click on the Pharmacy Icon either from the nav bar or icon on the home page and be taken to the Pharmacy page where they can see the three options avaialble to them on the Pharmacy page.
-At the moment the clicking onto the Icons only refreshes the page back onto the current page as addiotnal features are too be implemented on future features.
+At the moment the clicking onto the Icons only refreshes the page back onto the current page as additional features are too be implemented on future features.

 * Online Clinic Page - A user can go onto the Online clinic and be able to read what is offered within the Online clinic description.
 Again at the moment the clicking onto the Icons only refreshes the page back onto the current page as addiotnal features are too be implemented on future features.

-* Wellbeing Shop Page - User Once on the Wellbeing Shop page can search for their desired supplement/item using the search bar or can browse the range of supplements based on the different categories diplayed - at the moment 8 in total.
-Again At the moment the clicking onto the Icons only refreshes the page back onto the current page as addiotnal features are too be implemented on future features.
+* Wellbeing Shop Page - A user once on the Wellbeing Shop page can search for their desired supplement/item using the search bar or can browse the range of supplements based on the different categories diplayed - at the moment eight in total.
+Again at the moment the clicking onto the icons only refreshes the page back onto the current page as addiotnal features are too be implemented on future features.

 ### **Future Features**
 * Home Page - Users will be able to log in or register into their account and be able to access more personal features of the site. including:
     * Each Icon if hovered over will give you more information as to what that feature is about.
-Then once not hovered over the original icon is redisplayed.
+Then once not hovered over the original icon is redisplayed. - This will be a Javascript added application
     * LOG IN/REGISTER - Users will be able to sign in or register to access their own personal account.
 This account will have their ordering history, any subscription information like regular supplements supplied, Pharmacy prescription dispensing record.
 Also any clinic diagnosis or consulation results.
-This Account feature will extensively help the usr taylor what they require from the site and fully track all transactions.
+This account feature will extensively help the user taylor what they require from the site and fully track all transactions.

 * Pharmacy Page -
-    * Private prescription - Users will be able to scan a copy of their Private Prescription or upload an image of their Prescription and then have it legally and clinically checked and then dispensed by the Pharmacy team.
-This feature will again require users to log in access their account.
+    * Private prescription - Users will be able to scan a copy of their Private Prescription or upload an image of their prescription and then have it legally and clinically checked and then dispensed by the Pharmacy team.
+This feature will again require users to log in to access their account.
-    *Patient Group Directions - This feature will allow a user to access or be given prescriptiononly medication without a prescriptiont through specific PGD(s) that allow the Pharmacy to sell certain medications wihtout an actual prescription as long as the individual meets the certain criteria.
+    * Patient Group Directions - This feature will allow a user to access or be given prescription only medication without a prescriptiont through specific PGD(s) that allow the Pharmacy to sell certain medications wihtout an actual prescription as long as the individual meets the certain criteria.
-    This feature will work via a user selecting the area of treamtnet for example erectile disfunction or hayfever and then carryinf out the necessary questionaires which are then passed onto the Pharmacy team to assess.
+    This feature will work via a user selecting the area of treamtnet for example erectile disfunction or hayfever and then carrying out the necessary questionaires which are then passed onto the Pharmacy team to assess.
 If all ok then the medication is dispensed and posted to the patient.
-Or if necessary a contact is made with the user.
+Or if necessary contact is made with the user.
-    *Pharmcy (P) medicines - Users will be able to buy over the counter P medicines depending on their symptoms and concerns and have these posted out to them.
-This will be done via a patient having a virtual consulation with a Pharmacist or fillin out a questionaire.
-Safetyu feature will be in place to make sure individuals do not abuse certain OTC medications and to make sure the correct area is being treated.
+    * Pharmacy (P) medicines - Users will be able to buy over the counter P medicines depending on their symptoms and concerns and have these posted out to them.
+This will be done via a patient having a virtual consulation with a Pharmacist or filling out a questionaire.
+A safety feature will be in place to make sure individuals do not abuse certain OTC medications and to make sure the correct area is being treated.

 * Online Clinic Page -
-    * A profile section with all Users information including blood test results, Supplement usage, Prescription and wellbing shop invoice history
+    * A profile section with all user's information including blood test results, Supplement usage, prescription and wellbeing shop invoice history.
-    * Users will be able to book a Video Consultation Service to speak with a Healthcare professional.
+    * Users will be able to book a video consultation service to speak with a Healthcare professional.
 So web app based video meeting service to be added.
     * Blood testing service.
 Users will be able to book blood tests to have blood works undertaken to determine a condition or a deficiency in a vitamin or mineral etc. There will also be a home test kit option to order for home delivery. - If your condition requires blood tests or any further tests to be done this can all be arranged through your Peaba Health account and all you have to do is provide the sample at one of our designated centres and the rest will be taken care off.
 If you cannot make it to a centre we will sort home testing for you.
 * Wellbeing Shop Page -
     * Users will be able to subscribe to a regular automatic ordering system of their supplements to make sure they stay stocked on their supplements.
     *Once a user is logged in their shopping basket will be a constant feature on their nav bar section in the right hand side.
-This is will allow the user to be able to track their spending even if they for examplewere notready to checkout and purchade but still wanted to access other areas of the site.
+This will allow the user to be able to track their spending even if they, for example, were not ready to checkout and purchase but still wanted to access other areas of the site.
-    *Payment system to take Digital payments to be added.
+    * Payment system feature to take digital payments to be added - e.g. Paypal or World Pay.

 ## TECHNOLOLGIES USED
 * Language  - HTML5